-Edward Bernays formalized the influencer marketing approach 100 years ago, although he wouldn’t call it that nor imagine today’s digital mediums.
+Edward Bernays formalised the influencer marketing approach 100 years ago, although he wouldn’t call it that nor imagine today’s digital mediums.
 Since then, it has become a staple in marketing and advertising.
 However, modern-day influencer marketing on social media is still in its infancy.
 The typical approach is relatively unsophisticated, and the most cost-effective influencer marketing strategies lie where nobody is looking.

 The typical approach is to use influencers like any disruptive advertising media buy campaign.
 These campaigns focus on impressions, engagement, or direct sales.
 They pay little attention to the peripheral tactics that make influencer marketing so potentially potent.